Looping Over Files

 unprocessed/

-directory of our GCP Storage bucket - Loop over each file that we found:
+directory of our GCP Storage bucket - For each file that we find:

 - Download the file

-- Deserialize the JSON contained in the file
+- Deserialize the XML contained in the file

 - Move the file from the